 Also called the justified use of deadly force, cases of self-defense are a defense against a crime of second-degree murder.
-Panella Law Firm has a successful history of defending clients who used sel-defense.
-You can read more about our work here.
+Panella Law Firm, with its experienced self-defense lawyer, has a successful history of defending clients who used self-defense.

 If you are facing manslaughter charges, you likely have questions.
 Some of the most common questions have been answered here.

 Why should you hire a Florida manslaughter attorney?

 It’s important to remember that manslaughter charges are extremely serious.
 If you are convicted, it can result in expensive fines and significant prison sentences.
 You want to make sure you have a quality defense team behind you to protect your future and your rights.

 When you contact us, you can feel confident that you will have an aggressive manslaughter attorney representing you who is going to build a powerful defense on your behalf.
 You should not put your faith in public defenders, since these attorneys usually have numerous cases and minimal time to spend on your situation.
 Your chances of a reduced sentence or an acquittal increase when you hire an experienced Florida criminal defense attorney.